-When the Cannes Lions festival hosted the “Creative Data Lions” show this year, even the most reluctant creative had to acknowledge that there is no way around this “big data thing” anymore.
+When the Cannes Lions festival hosted its annual“Creative Data Lions” [LZ1] show this year, even the most reluctant creative had to acknowledge that there is no way around this “big data thing” anymore.
 However, many creatives are quite intimidated by big data’s abstract vagueness and imperative B.I.G. capitals.
 Plus, the concept is riding a tsunami-sized buzz-wave which doesn’t help promote clarity either.

 Big Data’s hyper-imposing promise of objectivity, certainty and predictability must surely be the worst enemy of any creative, killing the spontaneous and intuitive magic of their art… or not?